lm3nitro/Projects/Honeypot/T-pot.md

 ![Pasted image 20240512153853](https://github.com/lm3nitro/Projects/assets/55665256/62043537-55d6-421b-84c9-25e40885e827)

-As you can see the the honeypot seems to have all of these ports opened:
+As you can see the honeypot seems to have all of these ports opened:

 ![Pasted image 20240512153744](https://github.com/lm3nitro/Projects/assets/55665256/46334f59-7e40-40fc-9875-0364fa7031b4)

-## Scan Analysus
+## Scan Analysis

 After performing the scan against the host, I logged into T-Pot to see what information it was able to gather about the scan.